 Chris

-Chris came from the same charity as Ozzie.
-Chris is cute, clever, and cheeky!
+After adopting Aussie the charity contacted us to say that Chris was now ready!
+So of course we couldn’t say no. Chris is cute, clever, and cheeky!
 He has an air of superiority about him – he seems to know that he is a ‘cut above the rest’ of the pack intelligence wise, and refuses to be ‘lumped together’ with them whenever we try and do that.

 Freddy and Barney